Quantum wiretap channel with non-uniform random number and its exponent and equivocation rate of leaked information: Equivocation rate

 \section{Equivocation rate}

 \Label{s2-1} When the coding rate $R$ is larger than the capacity, the Eve's information does not go to zero.
-In this case, it is usual in the classical setting to evaluate the limit of $ \frac{I_E(\Phi_n)}{n }$.
-In order to treat this case, we use the quantities
+In this case, it is usual in the classical setting to evaluate the limit of $ \frac{I_{\mix}(M_n;E|W_E^{(n)}\circ \Gamma_n)}{n }$ with a sequence of encoders $\Gamma_n$.
+In the same construction as Section \ref{s2}, by using (\ref{8-04-a}) and the convexity of $x \mapsto e^x$, (\ref{9-20-1}) yields the inequalities